Askannz/optimus-manager/README.md

 optimus-manager
 ==================

+**IMPORTANT :** this README is for version v1.0, which has not been officially released yet.
+If you are still using the previous version (v0.8), the corresponding README is available here : https://github.com/Askannz/optimus-manager/wiki/v0.8-README

 This Linux program provides a solution for GPU switching on Optimus laptops (i.e laptops with a dual Nvidia/Intel GPU configuration).

 Obviously this is unofficial, I am not affiliated with Nvidia in any way.